 With the bright-eyed demeanor of someone who has devised an amazingly creative question, interviewers are prone to ask what I didn't know about my subject when I began researching her.
 When I truthfully reply "everything," that does not go down well.
 Also inevitable is the question about the most surprising thing I learned, also a nonstarter.
 I start researching without any preconceived notion about my subject, so nothing I learn is particularly surprising.
 I guess another author might simply make up plausible answers to these questions, but I feel exasperated at their fatuity.
 These are lazy questions, people!
 Another space-filler is to ask about "my favorite" biographies, or artists, or writers.
 I balk at this; I'm not interested in providing lists.

 So what do I want?
-If an interviewer hasn't read the book, how about open-ended, yet directed, questions like, "Tell us about her early years," or "Tell us about how she coped with a difficult time in her life," or "How difficult was it to find the documentation you needed?"
+If an interviewer hasn't read the book, how about open-ended, yet directed, questions like, "How do you choose your subjects?" or "Tell us about her early years," or "Tell us about how she coped with a difficult time in her life," or "How hard was it to find the documentation you needed?"
 If the interviewer has read the book, she should—rather than harping on tiny issues that are mostly intended to show how clever she is—consider how best to make the book's contents vivid to an audience who hasn't yet opened the cover.

 My worst interview was about my biography of the novelist, short story writer, and literary critic Elizabeth Hardwick.
 My interlocutor, whose nasty demeanor may have been colored by his recent firing from a major editing position, seemed hell bent on impaling my book on a skewer of his own devising.
 As a private and quiet person who is not accustomed to being in a public spotlight, I expected the normal sort of Q and A, not a mean spirited grilling.